-These glorious skillets can cook everything from sunny side up fried eggs and ribs to caramelized vegetables, fluffy cornbread, perfectly seared steaks, spicy stir frys, garlic lemon chicken roasts and much, much more.
+These glorious skillets can cook everything from sunny side up fried eggs and ribs to caramelized vegetables, fluffy cornbread, perfectly seared steaks, spicy stir-fries, garlic lemon chicken roasts, and much, much more.

 Every product is independently reviewed and selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

-To me it’s mythical because like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long lasting lifespan and the effort of this extra care is definitely easier than taking care of a delicate little flower.
+To me, it’s mythical because, like a mythical urn, this skillet needs extra care with pure love to ensure that mythical long-lasting lifespan, and the effort of this extra care is definitely easier than taking care of a delicate little flower.

 The secret of this extra care is nothing but giving your cast iron frying pan a proper seasoning.
-Most of the cast iron pans available in the market are now pre seasoned which can easily make you confused.
+Most of the cast iron pans available in the market are now pre-seasoned, which can easily make you confused.

 Anyway, seasoning a cast iron skillet is the act of polymerizing its cooking surface with a thin but hard glassy coating of petrified grease.

-This polymerization not only makes your skillet non stick, it also protects it from getting rusted by creating a curb between the air and the iron in your pan.
+This polymerization not only makes your skillet non-stick, it also protects it from getting rusted by creating a curb between the air and the iron in your pan.

 And finally, it’ll make you sweat for sure.
 It’s a fast as well as a laborious method.
-It’ll give you an ultimate non stick cast iron frying pan.
-So, it may discolor and doing it wrong won’t make it slick.
+It’ll give you an ultimate non-stick cast iron frying pan.
+So, it may discolor, and doing it wrong won’t make it slick.

 - A few cotton rags